Dutch nobility

 The Dutch nobility is a small elite social class consisting of individuals or families recognised as noble, and with or without a title of nobility in the Kingdom of the Netherlands.

 The existence of nobility was established in the Constitution of the Netherlands of 1814.
 Those who belong to the nobility were entitled to certain privileges, in particular to take a seat in the "Ridderschap", a former executive and legislative assembly at the regional or provincial level, and therewith the power to select members for the States-Provincial.

 With the constitutional reform of 1848, the privileges of the Dutch nobles were abolished and they lost their constitutional roles.
 The only privileges that the former Dutch nobility were allowed to keep were the legal use of titles and the grant of coats of arms by royal decree.
-The former noble lost their status of being a noble, they became civilians with a noble title.
+The former nobles lost their status of being a noble, and they became civilians with a noble title.

 The nobility are currently regulated by the Nobility Act, passed into law on 1 August 1994, and is overseen by the High Council of Nobility, an official state institution of the Kingdom of the Netherlands which also maintains the official nobility register.